zerotier/docs/docs/webhooks.md

 * Organization Member Removed (`ORG_MEMBER_REMOVED`) - Fired when the account owner removes a member from the organization.

+## Retries

+If a hook fails to be sent for any reason, it will be retried up to a maximum of 10 times with an exponential backoff policy.
+The 2nd attempt will be approximately 1 minute after the first.
+The third approximately 2 minutes after the 2nd, and so on to a maximum of 1 hour between attempts.
+If there is still a failure after 10 attempts, the call will be abandoned.

 ## Web Hook Security

 In order enhance security, and to prevent replay attacks, we have implemented a hook signing algorithm so you can verify each hook request as you receive it.
 We have also provided a [Go Library](https://github.com/zerotier/ztchooks) and a [TypeScript Library](https://github.com/zerotier/ztchooks-ts) for your use in verifying incoming webhooks.